Research: Lensfree Microscopy & Sensing

 Self-assembled liquid nanolenses for nanoparticle and virus imaging

 Here we combine holographic on-chip imaging with self-assembled liquid nanolenses to image virus-sized particles across ultra-large fields of view of 5 mm x 6 mm and larger.
 To make this approach sensitive enough to detect individual nanoparticles and viruses, we employ a liquid polymer that self-assembles into nanolenses around the target particles.
 The main goals of this research are to detect the smallest possible particles across the largest field of view, without the use of labels, and all within a low-cost and field-portable platform.
+Recently, we have pre-deposited a liquid film on a capture slide before collecting nanoparticles in order to sense ultrafine airborne particulate matter levels in real-time for air pollution monitoring.

 A few relevant articles include (see publications for all related articles):